tiprankstipranks

 Positive Factors

-The ETF has delivered strong gains so far this year, suggesting its strategy and holdings have been working well in the current market.
+The ETF has delivered solid gains so far this year, indicating that its strategy and holdings have been working well in the current market.

-Several of the largest positions in infrastructure, energy, and utilities have shown strong performance, helping support the fund’s overall returns.
+Several of the largest positions, such as CSX, Williams Co, TC Energy, and Entergy, have posted strong year-to-date results, helping support the fund’s overall performance.

 Negative Factors

-The fund’s fee is on the higher side for an ETF, which can eat into long-term returns compared with lower-cost alternatives.
+The fund’s management fee is relatively high for an ETF, which can eat into long-term returns compared with lower-cost alternatives.

 CSIO vs. SPDR S&P 500 ETF (SPY)